pantaluna/esp32_ds3231_32khz_oscillator_using_lib/README.md

 The ESP32's internal 150Hz crystal oscillator is not very accurate  (as documented in the ESP32 data sheets) for e.g. data loggers which wake up from deep sleep at regular intervals.

-The ESP32 datetime deviates typically **+23 seconds per every hour** from the real-world datetime.
+The ESP32 datetime typically deviates **+23 seconds per hour** from the real-world datetime.

-Luckily the ESP32 also supports a more accurate RTC external 32kHz oscillator and the Maxim DS3231 provides that functionality.
+Luckily the ESP32 also supports an accurate 32kHz external oscillator and the Maxim DS3231 can provide that functionality.

-The ESP32 hardware design guidelines (as documented in **KConfig ESP32_RTC_CLOCK_SOURCE**) state that:
+The **ESP32 hardware design guidelines** (as documented in **KConfig ESP32_RTC_CLOCK_SOURCE**) state that:

-- The external clock signal must be connected to the ESP32's 32K_XP pin.
-The amplitude should be < 1.0V in case of a square wave signal.
-The common mode voltage should be 0.1 < Vcm < 0.5Vamp, where Vamp is the signal amplitude (I have not yet figured out what the last sentence means).
+- The external clock signal must be connected to the ESP32's **32K_XP pin**.
+  **The amplitude should be < 1.0V** in case of a square wave signal.
+  **The common mode voltage should be 0.1 < Vcm < 0.5Vamp**, where Vamp is the signal amplitude (I have not yet figured out what the last sentence means).
-- A 1 - 10 nF capacitor must be wired between the ESP32's 32K_XN pin and GND.
+- A 1 - 10 nF capacitor must be wired between the ESP32's **32K_XN pin** and GND.

 **The 32K pin of the DS3231 RTC board** is the square wave output signal of the 32K oscillator.
-It is **open-drain** so you need to wire up **a  pullup resistor** to read this signal correctly from a microcontroller pin.
-Pullup values between 1K and 10M are typical; i choose 100K.
+It is **open-drain** (https://embeddedartistry.com/blog/2018/6/4/demystifying-microcontroller-gpio-settings#open-drain-output) so you need to wire up **a  pullup resistor** to read this signal correctly from a microcontroller pin.
+Pullup values between 1K and 10M are typical.

-The ESP32 requires specific voltages for the square wave signal (see above) so the pullup resistor cannot be wired to the 3.3V rail of the ESP32.
+The ESP32 requires specific voltages for the square wave signal (see above).
+The pullup resistor cannot be wired directly to the 3.3V rail of the ESP32.
 The pullup must be wired to for example a 0.8V power rail which can be made from VCC 3.3V using a voltage divider with Rtop=680K and Rbottom=220K.

 The wiring setup to use the DS3231 as a RTC Real Time Clock via the I2C protocol, as described in the main document for each RTC board, is not required.
 The DS3231 pins SCL and SDA are not used in this scenario.
+A backup battery is also not required in this scenario.

 The black/yellow RTC board cannot be used because the 32K output pin of the DS3231 chip is not exposed on that breakout board.